galaxyproject/training-material/topics/imaging/tutorials/process-image-bioimageio/tutorial.md

 ## Model-specific example

-This example illustrates the type of information that is both useful for understanding the model’s biological context and necessary for using the Galaxy tool — specifically, the input axes and input size parameters.
++Here we illustrate the type of information that is both useful for understanding the model's biological context and necessary for using the Galaxy tool — specifically, the input axes and input size parameters.

-🧬 NucleiSegmentationBoundaryModel
++As an example, we consider the following model: **🧬 NucleiSegmentationBoundaryModel**

 This model segments nuclei in fluorescence microscopy images.
 It predicts <em>boundary maps</em> and <em>foreground probabilities</em> for nucleus segmentation, primarily in images stained with DAPI.
 The outputs are designed to be post-processed with methods such as Multicut or Watershed to achieve instance-level segmentation (object-based segmentation).